 - Teenage obesity.
 Some new studies indicate that obesity in late childhood can be a risk factor for developing MS. This may explain why it seems to be on the rise as childhood obesity is getting more common.

 - Viral infections.
 There is some evidence that exposure to the Epstein-Barr virus, responsible for glandular fever, might trigger the immune system and lead to MS in some people.

 - Diet.
 New thinking seems to suggest a link between Western diets full of processed foods and an increase in MS. This is true of some Asian countries, such as India, where MS used to be rare.
 Some researchers wonder if Western diets being introduced to these counties may have contributed to the higher percentage of MS per population.

 The Bottom Line...

 No two MSers are the same so no two causes will be the same.
-Hopefully, in the future, there’ll be just one cure!
+Hopefully, in the future, there will be just one cure!